TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 Video demonstration of start switch demonstration can be found at ./Videos/Start_Switch.mp4

 ### Constraint 2 - Alternate Start Method
+This constraint was created since SECON has opportunities for teams to receive extra points for having an alternative start method, which is met in the [signoff for the master control](https://github.com/lchapman42/Control-Sensing-Wireless-Charging-Robot/blob/main/Documentation/Signoffs/IsaacJennings-Signoff-MasterControl.md).
+Since the alternate start method has a spot to be placed on the Jetson Nano, the constraint has been met.

 ### Constraint 3 - Dimensions
 The dimensions of the robot are customizable when ordering the extruded alumnium for future teams.
 The extruded alumnium can be cut to change the dimensions.
 Additionally, the stock design only takes up the specified 1 ft x 1 ft x 6 in area shown below.
 This constraint could not be experimentally tested because it is inherently true.